uchicago-cs/chiwebsite/chisubmit/graders.rst

 Add comments directly on the code.
 Use the following format::

         /*** GRADER COMMENT: You forgot to initialize variable 'foo' */

+        ### GRADER COMMENT: You forgot to initialize variable 'foo'

 Or::